MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 - Rename the main form
 - Copy the main form to allow managers to view and edit columns
 - Associate security roles with the forms
-- set the form order
+- Set the form order

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.